-- Do not write in patient charts unless permitted to do so by your preceptor physician.
-Please ask your attending physician about the hospital/clinic policies on medical students prior to making entries in patient charts. - Punctual attendance always.
+- Please ask your attending physician about the hospital/clinic policies on medical students prior to making entries in patient charts. - Punctual attendance at all times.
 Arriving late is inexcusable.
 If you are going to be late or sick you should call the preceptor physician's office as early as possible.
 Arriving early, staying late and volunteering will all earn you respect.
-Do not leave the rotation site until you have been told to do so by your preceptor physician. - Wear comfortable professional shoes. - Stay in contact with the Associate Dean Clinical regularly. - Check your school email account and voicemail daily.

-- Inform the Associate Dean Clinical immediately of any changes in address, phone number or email address. - If the patient has a disorder, use your references and read up about it before you present the patient.
+Do not leave the rotation site until you have been told to do so by your preceptor physician. - Wear comfortable professional shoes. - Stay in contact with the Clinical Dean regularly. - Check your school email account and voicemail daily. - Inform the Clinical Dean immediately of any changes in address, phone number or email address. - If the patient has a disorder, use your references and read up about it before you present the patient.
 If a lab is abnormal, try to figure out the meaning in relation to the disorder.
 Always have a differential for clinical signs and symptoms. - If you are given an assignment, do it immediately.
 Doing a thorough job or doing more than is expected earns you respect and acknowledgment from the preceptor.
-This goes for oral and written presentations as well. - Treat the preceptor's staff very well from the head nurse to the janitorial staff.
+This goes for oral and written presentations as well.

+- Treat the preceptor's staff very well from the head nurse to the janitorial staff.
 Be aware that nurses often have their own work space, so do not intrude.
 Arrogant students and residents seem to have the roughest call nights. - An argument or power struggle with a preceptor will have negative consequences.
 You do not have to like or agree with someone to learn from them. - Never say you know something or can do something if it is not true.
 Preceptors know you are students and do not expect you to know everything.
-Do not lie you will be found out. - Treat all patients with courtesy and respect.
+Do not lie you will be found out. - Freat all patients with courtesy and respect.
 Do not laugh or tell jokes at their expense, even if you hear others doing it.
 Be mindful at all times of patient confidentiality and hospital non-fraternization rules. - Comments your preceptor makes on your evaluation will go into your MSPE, which goes with your residency application.
 Try and get a letter of recommendation prior to leaving a rotation if you did particularly well.
-Send copies of all letters of recommendation to the Dean/Associate Dean Clinical to place in your file.
+Send copies of all letters of recommendation to the Dean/Clinical Dean to place in your file.
 The Dean will place evaluation narratives as part of your MSPE.